Jammy2211/PyAutoLens/docs/general/configs.rst

         For example, if centre_1=x, the plot axis will be labeled 'x'.

 [superscript]
-    EllIsothermal
+    Isothermal
         The superscript used on certain plots that show the results of different model-components.
-For example, if EllIsothermal=mass, plots where the EllIsothermal are plotted will have a superscript `mass`.
+For example, if Isothermal=mass, plots where the Isothermal are plotted will have a superscript `mass`.

 The **label_format.ini** config file specifies the format certain parameters are output as in output files like the *model.results* file.
 This uses standard Python formatting strings.